udontur/turix/README.md

   - Essential Tabs, Pinned Tabs, Workspaces
   - Others

-You can make a manual backup of your Zen profile.
+You can make a manual and private backup of your Zen profile.
 > [!CAUTION]
 > A Zen profiles contains **EVERYTHING**.
-This includes **Sensetive Information** like logged in site data.
+This includes **Sensitive Information** like logged in site data.

 ### 2. p10k configuration
 p10k is not declared by home manager because of it's large file size.
 New p10k setup will be prompt by the p10k configurator.